You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 4. How actionable is the information?

 People don’t attend training sessions for the great food and personality of the course leader.
-They want to learn new things that they can use in their life after the course.
+They want to learn new things they can use in their life after the course.

 So, while new information is important it also needs to be usable by the attendee after the course.

 How actionable was the information you received in the training?